Victoire Conen de Saint-Luc: Veneration

 The beatification cause of Victoire Conen de Saint Luc was joined in 1919 to that of the Martyrs of the Revolutionary Tribunal of Paris.
-Reviews by the Archdiocese of Paris took place in 1920 and 1921 and in 1925 documents were sent to the Sacred Congregation of Rites (now the Congregation for the Causes of Saints).
+Reviews by the Archdiocese of Paris took place in 1920 and 1921 and in 1925 documents were sent to the Sacred Congregation of Rites (now the Dicastery for the Causes of Saints).
 However, the death of the postulator of the cause induced the interruption of the process.

 Victoire Conen de Saint-Luc was considered a martyr executed for religious reasons by counter revolutionaries, and the new retreat, which was re-founded after the revolution, was dedicated to her.
 She was depicted in several churches in Brittany, and in 1923 a school, the "Victoire Conen de Saint-Luc", was named after her.

 A portrait of Victoire Conen de Saint-Luc, and another of her uncle Bishop Toussaint Conen of Saint-Luc, the last bishop of Cornouaille, who died in 1790, are in the church of Saint-Jacques de Pouldavid in Douarnenez.

 Victoire Conen de Saint-Luc is represented on a stained glass window in four churches and chapels of the diocese of Quimper: